-7. If you are taking out your guilt on your ex spouse!
+6. you are taking out your guilt on your soon-to-be ex spouse!
 I see this so often.
-A man or woman leaves their spouse and then instead of fessing up to the guilt, they take it out on the spouse, almost as if they are enraged at the person.
+A man or woman leaves their spouse and then instead of recognizing their own guilt, they take it out on the spouse, almost as if they are enraged at the person.
 Who they are really enraged at is themselves, and they are trying to get rid of the guilt they feel by shifting the blame to the other person.
-No psychology degree, just sayin…

 So, if you are aren’t doing any of these things, LOSE THE DIVORCE GUILT and start enjoying your life!

 My advice to this reader about her divorce guilt is to sit her soon-to-be ex down (if she hasn’t already) and talk to him.
 Explain that she is very sorry but this is the decision she has made, and that she will do her best to make things as easy as possible for him.

 Also, every time she feels divorce guilt, she should shift her thinking to: I am doing what I think is best for all of us.
 She should write down all the reasons she thinks divorce is the best option and then read them every time she starts feeling guilty.

 Lastly, being divorced doesn’t mean abandoning your ex.
 If this woman’s husband needs her (even after the divorce) for anything, she can be there for him.
 Getting divorced doesn’t mean you aren’t a family anymore, especially if you have kids.

 I’m sure her decision to divorce did not come quickly or lightly.
 But while she can still be there to help her husband through the divorce, she also needs to be there for herself.
 She’s probably in a lot of pain, too.
 Here’s a thought: Maybe she’s focusing on his pain so she doesn’t have to think about hers.